-Factors can include, but are not limited to the quality (as measured by the peer review process) and number of scientific publications; publication citations; journal impact evaluations (not necessarily tied to published "journal impact ratings"); a sustainable research or engineering program as evidenced by a record of external research funding; devices, software and methods developed and in use in other labs, invited talks at peer and aspirational institutions; outside letters of evaluation from distinguished referees, and participation in invited conferences and presentations; authorship of important research-related books in the field; and innovation/entrepreneurship metrics such as, but not limited to, licensing/royalties, patents, collaboration with nonprofits, start-up generation, industrial collaborations clinical or field trials, service on advisory boards, and potential for societal impact of engineered products.
+Excellence in research and innovation is evaluated through a number of factors including but not limited to the quality (as measured by the peer review process) and number of scientific publications; publication citations; journal impact evaluations (not necessarily tied to published "journal impact ratings"); a sustainable research program as evidenced by a record of external research funding; innovation and impact metrics such as but not limited to start-up generation, clinical or field trials, licensing/royalties, patents, collaboration with nonprofits, etc.; invited talks at peer and aspirational institutions; outside letters of evaluation from distinguished referees, and participation in invited conferences and presentations; and authorship of important research-related books in the field.

-For promotion to full professor, candidates are also expected to have an established national and international reputation in their field of inquiry; a demonstrated record of mentoring and supporting successful PhD students; and research leadership roles in their field, as evidenced, for example, by leadership of multi-site sponsored projects, review panels, significant journal or professional society boards, service on company boards, and leadership in companies making products with societal impact, or similar.
+For promotion to full professor, candidates are also expected to have an established national and international reputation in their field of inquiry; a demonstrated record of mentoring and supporting successful PhD students; and research leadership roles in their field, as evidenced, for example, by leadership of multi-site sponsored projects, review panels, significant journal or professional society boards, or similar.
 In order to meet expectations in post-tenure reviews, a faculty member needs to maintain a national and international reputation in their field; continue to successfully mentor and support PhD students; and continue to take leadership roles in their field.